markbaaijens/dr14tool/README.md

 `wget https://raw.githubusercontent.com/markbaaijens/dr14tool/master/dr14tool.py -O dr14tool.py`\

 ## Usage
-`python3 dr14tool.py --scan [music folder]`\
+`python3 dr14tool.py [--scan] "[music folder]"`\
 dr14tool scans you music library to detect dr14.txt.
 If absent, it will be generated.
-Note that dr14_tmeter has a recursive option for scanning; but the problem with that it overwrites every dr14.txt for a new one.
-Thus, scanning 1000's of albums can take a very long time.
-Scan-mode is default, so "python3 dr14tool.py [music folder]" will also work.\
+Note that dr14_tmeter it self has an option for recursive scanning; but the problem with that it overwrites every dr14.txt for a new one.
+Thus, scanning a large number of albums shall take a very long time.
+Scan-mode is default, so `python3 dr14tool.py [music folder]` will also work.\
 \
 `python3 dr14tool.py --report [music folder]`\
 dr14tool scans your music folder for the existence of dr14.txt.
 It than outputs the DR-value per album, in a convenient and compact format, like this:\